Surgical Technology (AAS-SUR)

 - Complete all required general educational courses in semesters as scheduled, unless completed prior.
 Any exceptions must be approved by the Director of Nursing and Allied Health.

-- Maintain the ability to perform essential functions.
+- Maintain the ability to perform essential eligibility criteria.

 - Maintain current, health professional CPR, required immunizations, and medical insurance.